-- Connection: Cultivate strong relationships among leadership and employees.
+- Connection: Cultivate strong relationships among leaders and employees.
 Finding common ground can also help cultivate connection.

 - Contribution: Leadership also needs to show they are contributing and that it’s not just on the backs of those under them.

-- Consistency: What we do all the time, our habits, shapes what others expect of us.
-So build a brand of inclusion and reputation of reliability so your employees trust you.
+- Consistency: What we do all the time, our habits, shape what others expect of us.
+So build a brand of inclusion and a reputation of reliability so your employees trust you.